Dig in; it’s crab cake time! Perfect for a quick weeknight dinner, or as an appetizer.

 - 1 ½ tablespoons finely chopped fresh parsley

 - 1 teaspoon lemon zest

 - ½ teaspoon Kosher salt or to taste

 - ½ teaspoon pepper or to taste

 - ¼ cup canola oil

-- Check the meat for any hard and sharp cartilage, remove and discard them.
+- Check the crab meat for any hard and sharp cartilage, remove, and discard.

-- In a small bowl combine mayonnaise, egg, mustard, Worcestershire sauce, hot sauce and Old Bay seasoning.
+- In a bowl, whisk together mayonnaise, beaten egg, Dijon mustard, Worcestershire sauce, and Old Bay seasoning.

-- Add the crab meat, bread crumbs, chopped parsley, lemon zest, salt, and pepper to the bowl.
-Gently fold mixture together with your hands until just combined.
-Take care not to shred the crab meat any more.
+- Add crab meat, bread crumbs, parsley, lemon zest, salt, and pepper.
+Gently fold to combine, being careful not to break up the crab.

-- Shape into 6-8 crab cakes, about ½ cup each and place on a plate or baking sheet.
-Cover and refrigerate for at least 1 hour.
+- Gently press to shape into 6-8 crab cakes using ⅓ cup each, then place on a plate.
+Cover with plastic wrap and refrigerate for at least 1 hour.